Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 Belichick spent most of his time in the off week studying the Jaguars because he only had a file on the Pittsburgh Steelers and the San Diego Chargers.

-They're ready for the for the uh for the Jaguars.
+They're ready for the Jaguars.

-Now, the the reason I'm tempted to take 13 and a half points here is because they've got a running attack.
+Now, the reason I'm tempted to take 13 and a half points here is because they've got a running attack.

-That one of the reasons the Patriots have been running up the score is to protect themselves against defensive fatigue, age, and breakdown in later stages of the game.
+That one of the reasons the Patriots have been running up the score is to protect themselves against defensive fatigue, age, and breakdown in the later stages of the game.

 Again, more conventional wisdom.